flokk.

 Palácio Nacional de Sintra

 Start your first morning at the town's most central palace, instantly recognizable by its two enormous white conical chimneys.
-Kids love spotting the ceilings covered in painted magpies and swans, and
+Kids love spotting the ceilings covered in painted magpies and swans, and the rooms are compact enough to hold younger attention spans without overwhelming anyone.

 culture